egillespie/restify-paypal-login-demo/README.md

 Now that you have a PayPal Developer Account and API, you'll need to put your Client ID and Secret in a file named `config.js` in order for this demo to work.

-In your `restify-paypal-login-demo/` directory, create a text file named `config.js` and add the following content to it, replacing CLIENT_ID and SECRET, and RETURN_URI with the values from Step 2.
+In your `restify-paypal-login-demo/` directory, create a text file named `config.js` and add the following content to it, replacing CLIENT_ID and SECRET with the values from Step 2.

 ```js
 module.exports = {